 What to do with used pallets?

-A pallet recovery system is a closed-loop system that allows you to cut costs and extend the life of your pallets through consistent pallet repair.
+A pallet recycling system is a closed-loop system that allows you to cut costs and extend the life of your pallets through consistent pallet repair.
 As seen in the diagram to the right, it consists of a pallet management company retrieving used pallets after they’ve been used to deliver goods, delivering the pallets to a recycler for repair, and then shipping them back to the original manufacturer for reuse in another shipping cycle.

 4 Benefits of Pallet Recycling and Recovery